-Update 9 April 2020: Due to the COVID-19 pandemic the 2020 Australian Institute of Architect’s Dulux Study Tour has been postponed until 2021.
+Update 25 May 2020: Due to the COVID-19 pandemic the 2020 Australian Institute of Architect’s Dulux Study Tour has been postponed until 2021.
 We look forward to bringing you more news of the tour when entries open for the 2021 tour later this year.

 The Australian Institute of Architects is pleased to announce that Sam McQueeney, Tahnee Sullivan, Ksenia Totoeva, Bek Verrier and Keith Westbrook have been selected to join the 2020 Australian Institute of Architects Dulux Study Tour.

 Selection for the study tour acknowledges early-career architects for their individual achievements and contribution to architectural practice, education, design excellence and community involvement.
 It is one of the Institute’s most coveted awards, celebrating the importance of experiencing architecture first-hand.